 Students are expected to show up to class on time.
-Arriving to class during the first third of the scheduled session will be recorded as late, while arriving later than that will be recorded as absent.
-For example, students who arrive during the first 25 minutes of a 75-minute session will be recorded as late, and those arriving after 25 minutes will be recorded as absent.
+Arriving to class after 5-10 minutes of the start time will be recorded as late, while arriving later than that will be recorded as absent.
 Being late three times during the course will be counted as one absence.